Zero paid placements. No brand can pay to rank higher on Simscanner.

 FUP means fair use policy.
 It is the limit after which speed may be reduced.
 A clear FUP lists the allowance, the throttle speed, and whether hotspot is allowed.

 Comparison of unlimited plans and fair use policies offered by travel eSIM brands for Germany, including high-speed allowance, throttle speed, hotspot rules, policy clarity, source confidence and review notes.
-All values are pending verification.
+All values are a modelled estimate.

 Brand Unlimited?
 High-speed allowance Throttle after FUP Hotspot Policy clarity Notes Source Confidence